Solutions of the Sinh-Gordon Equation of Spectral Genus Two and constrained Willmore Tori I: The Willmore energy of conformal maps

 The minimum $W(a)=2\pi^2$ is taken for $t=0$, which corresponds to the Clifford torus.
-In Figure~\ref{fig:Willmore_tau} we plot the Willmore functional $W(a)$ of the family $\imm_a$ of constrained Willmore tori in dependence of the conformal class $\hat{\tau}_a$.
+For non-rectangular conformal classes they are no isothermic surfaces.
+In Figure~\ref{fig:Willmore_tau} we plot the Willmore functional $W(a)/(4\pi)$ of the family $\imm_a$ of constrained Willmore tori in dependence of the conformal class $\hat{\tau}_a$.
 We conjecture that this family represents the minimum of the Willmore functional for all conformal classes nearby $\hat{\tau}_a=i$.
 In a subsequent work we shall construct a second family of constrained Willmore tori in terms of the solutions of the $\sinh$-Gordon equation presented here.
 The spectral genus of the second family varies between zero and two.
 Nearby the Clifford torus it coincides with the family $\imm_a$.
 Only for spectral genus two and on some parts for spectral genus one it differs form the family presented here and has less Willmore energy.

 \fancyhf{} [1]{ } \fancyhead[EL]{\scshape References} \fancyhead[OR]{\scshape References} \fancyfoot[EL,OR]{\thepage}